MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 ### Using Shortcuts Copy

 Use this tool to copy the Shortcuts options from one user to another user with the click of a button.
-With the Shortcuts Copy tool, you don’t have to manually set the shortcuts up for each user on the system.
+With the Shortcuts Copy tool, you don't have to manually set the shortcuts up for each user on the system.
 This is especially useful when macros are used with a window (e.g., Purchase Order entry to always add item).

 #### To copy a shortcut